Airbus revamps A330 jet in long-haul battle with Boeing

 F-35 NO SHOW

 "We're not giving up yet.
-We still have a few more days left to try to get the aeroplane over here," Air Force Lieutenant General Chris Bogdan, the Pentagon's F-35 programme chief, told reporters at the event on Monday.
+We still have a few more days left to try to get the airplane over here," Air Force Lieutenant General Chris Bogdan, the Pentagon's F-35 program chief, told reporters at the event on Monday.

-Two initial partners in the Joint Strike Fighter programme - Canada and Denmark - are weighing fresh orders.
+Two initial partners in the Joint Strike Fighter program - Canada and Denmark - are weighing fresh orders.

 (Additional reporting by Cyril Altmeyer, Victoria Bryan, Tim Hepher, Andrea Shalal and James Regan; Writing by Tim Hepher and Mark Potter; Editing by Jason Neely)